suchyta1/suchyta_utils/README.md

 python setup.py install
 ```

-If you don't have root privileges you can use `--user` flag:
+If you do not have root privileges you can use `--user` flag:
 ```
 python setup.py install --user
 ```